drnic/appscrolls/README.md

-# The Eldar Scrolls for App Transformations
+# The Eldar Scrolls for creating and transforming Rails apps

 ```
    ______   __           ____             ____